 Asshole Victim: Some Dethklok fans tend to be real assholes.
 An example is when the fans congregate inside a Dethklok-themed coffee shop.
 Two in particular share stories of how dedicated fans they are.
 One stole his child's entire college fund to pay for a ticket to see Dethklok perform, while the other tried to poison his little sister by forcing her to drink motor oil "until she got sick".
 The Revengencers blow up the coffee shop shortly afterwards, killing the former and irreversibly disfiguring/maiming the latter.

-In Dethkids, he displays his disdain for being the "kid-friendly" band member by speaking in a raspy voice, covering himself with blood, and setting things on fire.
+In "Dethkids", he shows his disdain for being the "kid-friendly" band member by speaking in a raspy voice, covering himself with blood, and setting things on fire.

-Big Beautiful Man: Nathan, apparently.
-According to the Tribunal's chart in "Dethvanity" he's considered the second-most attractive member of the band in-universe, and yet he's referred to as overweight often (and in the same episode he really lets himself go and ends up breaking the hot tub).
+Big Beautiful Man: According to the Tribunal's chart in "Dethvanity", Nathan is considered the second-most attractive member of the band in-universe — even though the show often refers to him (and shows him) as overweight.
+In the same episode, he lets himself go hard and ends up breaking the hot tub.

-Big Damn Heroes: Ofdensen, of all people, shows up at exactly the right time to prevent Dethklok from signing a new contract with a corrupt record executive at the end of Renovationklok.
+Big Damn Heroes: Offdensen, of all people, shows up at exactly the right time to prevent Dethklok from signing a new contract with a corrupt record executive at the end of "Renovationklok".

 Big "NO!": The series is peppered with Big "NO!"'s from Nathan, so much so that it could nearly be considered a catch phrase.